 But that will wait.
 Reflected life is never wasted, whatever the intensity of the reflection, and even when the reflection has negative affect attached to it.
 For life is not just meant to be lived but lived in the spirit of the word not just its letter.[6]

-My assumptions about the book may be justified by statements of authorial intention about the book’s purpose that continue throughout.
-Hall often seems to tie the purpose of the book to her earlier book on Aristotle that ‘offered a practical guide to self-scrutiny’.
-That book (Aristotle’s Way) is by far my least favourite of Hall’s work, perhaps because of what I feel to be its rational pragmatism in the conduct of asking questions about psychology and behaviour and I took this as what this book continued to do if with a focus on suicide.
-Hence, I felt wary of the comparison Hall makes between Socrates and Aristotle’s practical approach, focused on the greater good of community, to life (and death).
+It is for this reason that I felt wary of the comparison Hall makes between Socrates and Aristotle’s practical approach, focused on the greater good of community, to life (and death).
 It seemed to prefigure an intention aimed at a wider and less subjective grasp of suicide as act and process, a kind of therapeutic rationalism based on communally asserted truths.
-I felt uncomfortable with Hall’s direct comparison of responses to what both Socrates and Aristotle saw as state oppression leading to their charging and sentence by a state afraid of their unbounded thought.
-Aristotle chose the option of exile, rather than state-sponsored ‘autothanasia’ (I like this term for ‘bringing death on oneself’ in the book to characterise the subject in the thought of Greek philosophers), both options offered to both men, if in rather different circumstances.[7]
+I felt uncomfortable with Hall’s direct comparison of responses to what both Socrates and Aristotle saw as state oppression leading to their being legally charged of crimes against the state and their sentence to ‘autothanasia’ (I like this term for ‘bringing death on oneself’ in the book to characterise the subject in the thought of Greek philosophers) by political states (a democratic and a monarchical autocratic state respectively) afraid of these philosophers’ unbounded thought processes.
+Aristotle chose the option of exile, rather than state-sponsored ‘autothanasia’ , both options offered to both men, if in rather different circumstances.[7]

 However, the intention of the book turns out to be not so simple as I had imagined.
 When it delves into the lessons of literature which are often treated as discussions between real people rather than textual constructs, its remit is wider.
 In Euripides’ Hippolytus suicide is discussed in terms of understanding the subjective grounds of Phaedra’s suicide, when her lust for her stepson leads to his death.
 We have to understand, she says (and Phaedra seems a living individual in her account) that ‘Phaedra had already felt suicidal for weeks’ given the exposure of her secret love, that she was concerned with the effect of her continued life on her sons reputation, and the emotional wreckage and suicidal ideation of her husband, Theseus.
 Meanwhile Euripides makes it clear that to have died by one’s own hand is, as Theseus says, to have ‘destroyed more than yourself’.
 Euripides balances it all she tells us but come out for continued life, like Aristotle not Socrates.[12]